-If you’re on the market for the best vlogging camera, one that takes high quality video but can still take detailed photos, we can look to Canon with their EOS M50 for help.
+If you’re on the market for the best vlogging camera, one that takes high-quality video but can still take detailed photos, we can look to Canon with their EOS M50 for help.
 Equipped with 4K video capturing capabilities, the M50 is going to capture as much detail as possible—especially with its sophisticated autofocus system.

-For an entry level vlogging camera, packed with high quality capabilities, the Canon EOS M50 is hitting all the right strides with 4K and 24.1 megapixels.
+For an entry-level vlogging camera, packed with high-quality capabilities, the Canon EOS M50 is hitting all the right strides with 4K and 24.1 megapixels.

 Normally, the Canon EOS M50 shoots in 4K UHD at 24fps.
 That’s great!
 For any vlogger, that’s more than enough.
 But it also comes with slow-motion, a necessary tool to have as a vlogger.
 It’s limited to 1080p, unfortunately.

 We aren’t surprised the M50 is one beautiful Canon camera.
 It sports a glossy black finish with textured areas for a better grip, including a small hump to hold.
-There is a white variant which looks particularly stunning, albeit unusual.
+There is a white variant that looks particularly stunning, albeit unusual.
 Accessing the buttons such as video mode, and so on, is easy, though the buttons are a little small.
 The Vari Angle touch screen isn’t fixed, and is even capable of flipping towards you if you’re vlogging so you can see your face, just like the Canon Vixia HF R700 Camcorder.

-And for $70 more, the M50 Canon can become a great mid range option thanks to the addition of a kit lens (Canon EF-M 15-45mm STM lens) and Rode mic.
+And for $70 more, the M50 Canon can become a great mid-range option thanks to the addition of a kit lens (Canon EF-M 15-45mm STM lens) and Rode mic.
 If you want a secondary option, one that’s cheaper and close in performance, check out the Panasonic Lumix LX10 or the Canon PowerShot G7 X Mark II Vlogging Camera.